orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

 ### Input for the first task

-The first task reads in the image URL and three modification parameters.
+The first task reads the image URL and three modification parameters.
 These are supplied from the workflow input (note that the first two parameters are ```workflow.input```).

 ### Input for the second task

-The second task takes location of the modified image on the local machine to upload to S3.
-The location of the image on the device comes from the output of the first task (```image_convert_resize_ref.output.fileLocation```),
+The second task takes the location of the modified image on the local machine to upload to S3.
+The location of the image on the device comes from the output of the first task (```image_convert_resize_ref.output.fileLocation```).

 ### Submitting our workflow to Conductor